What are cookies?

-Strictly necessary (or essential) cookies.
 These cookies are essential in order to enable you to move around a website and use its features, such as services you have asked for.
 Without these cookies, those services would not be available to you.
 These services include, for example, browsing as a registered user, accessing secure areas of the site, or making a purchase through the site.
 They also include cookies that we must use to honor opt-out preferences, to the extent that those preferences are linked to a specific user’s IP address.
-Like all public websites, our site uses strictly necessary cookies.
+Our site uses strictly necessary cookies.

 Does Cook permit third parties to install cookies or similar web technologies on its websites?